 The orchestra's first event was Skule™ Music Concert at the J.J.R.
 MacLeod Auditorium in the Medical Sciences Building, which attracted hundreds of students, staff, and faculty.
 Later in the year, Dr. Wayne Jeffreys, a professional musician from Vancouver, visited the orchestra to conduct a clinic, and the orchestra finished the year with a spectacular Symphonic Boom.

-In its second year, the orchestra looked to integrate itself more into the engineering community by hosting a unique new event called Moment, the Valentine's Ball.
-Held in Hart House Great Hall, Moment featured live waltzes from the orchestra, sumptuous hors d'oeuvres, and professional dance instruction, and was a grand success.
+In its second year, the orchestra looked to integrate itself more into the engineering community by successfully hosting a unique new event called Moment, the Valentine's Ball.
+Held in Hart House Great Hall, Moment featured live music from the orchestra, sumptuous hors d'oeuvres, and professional dance instruction.
 In 2009, the orchestra performed with world-famous soprano Isabel Bayrakdarian and acclaimed conductor Julian Kuerti in the Engineering Science 75th Anniversary Concert.
+The orchestra was also invited to perform at the Formula North Gala in 2013.
+For the 2017-18 year, the orchestra is looking forward to hosting a coffeehouse highlighting chamber music performed by orchestra members.

 All U of T students have free access to the Naxos Music Library, a huge online collection of thousands of CD's of mostly classical music.
 Check it out!